 “When Together’s mental health practitioner came out to see me, she was really nice and said she could help me feel better and help me sort things out.
 I wanted help to deal with my depression, sort my flat out and look for a job.
 The Pathways service have taken me to lots of appointments and assessments for my mental health, and they are now going to help me try and move house.
 I want to move to a nicer area where there is no trouble.”
 Pathways service user.

 Partnership working is at the core of Pathways and we use our strong track record and expertise in this area to continue to facilitate this.

-Our Pathways service in York supports those in distress who are frequently coming into contact with emergency services.
+Our Pathways service in York ran for 6 year until September 2020 and supported those in distress who frequently came into contact with emergency services.

-For more information about our Pathways model, please contact Sarah Owen-Rafferty on 020 7780 7382.
+For more information about our Pathways model or to discuss commissioning it, please contact Matina Marougka on 07880 191321.